ibmdbanalytics/ibmdbpy/README.rst

 >>> idadb.as_idadataframe(iris, "IRIS")
 <ibmdbpy.frame.IdaDataFrame at 0x7ad77f0>

-Next, we can create an IDA data frame (IDA stands for In Database Analytics) that points to the table we just uploaded.
+Next, we can create an IDA data frame (IDA stands for in-database Analytics) that points to the table we just uploaded.
 Let’s use this one:

 >>> idadf = IdaDataFrame(idadb, 'IRIS')